GISMentors/isprs-summer-school-2016/lesson1/foss4g.rst

    OSGeo logo (`source <https://wiki.osgeo.org/wiki/Logo>`__).

-The foundation has adopted principles to ensure that projects called OSGeo project will satisfied basic quality requirements, namely:
+The foundation has adopted principles to ensure that projects under OSGeo umbrella will satisfy basic quality requirements, namely:

 * Projects should manage themselves, striving for consensus and encouraging participation from all contributors - from beginning